tr1bs/trbs.xyz/readme.md

 	- essentially treat ipfs like s3

 ## todo

+### items
+- edit items
+- finish tile layout
+- save functionality on tiles
+- add validation
+- remove test items
+- recreate tables with defaults to be empty string instead of null
+- create tagging system
+- item route
+- db driver for individual item
+- sort items by time
+- scaffold out OMS and prototype on testnet
+	- finally decide what kind of eth driver you will use (as well as smart contracts and the like)
+- scaffold out escrow scheme as well

+### Misc
 - add functionaity to toggle public for user email
 - refactor to sqlalchemy
 - include timestamps in schemas